OSGeo/PROJ/docs/source/usage/index.rst

 .. _usage:

 ================================================================================
-Using PROJ.4
+Using PROJ
 ================================================================================

-The main purpose of PROJ.4 is to transform coordinates from one coordinate reference system to another.
+The main purpose of PROJ is to transform coordinates from one coordinate reference system to another.
 This can be achieved either with the included command line applications or the C API that is a part of the software package.